MathuxNY-73/hackerrank-problems/Algorithms/README.md

 - [x] Find a first working solution on the sample input
 - [x] Submit solution.
 Got correct
 - [x] Problem solved

+### Knapsack
+This is a dynamic programming challenge from hackerank.
+The goal was to determine the closest sum smaller or equal to a given integer N, that it is possible to do with a given set of coins.
+I try to solve this problem using the C++ language.
+[Problem link](https://www.hackerrank.com/challenges/unbounded-knapsack/problem)
+As of September 12<sup>th</sup>, 2019:
+- [x] Find a first working solution on the sample input
+- [x] Submit solution.
+Got correct
+- [ ] Find a second solution.
+- [ ] Submit solution.
+- [x] Problem solved
 </details>

 ## Graph Theory